 Send custom user data: You will also be able to send raw data on these user IDs from your servers using the Custom Data API.

-Improve your targeting: From Batch dashboard, you will be able to target users who are or are not logged in in your app (see the 'has Custom user ID' attribute).
+Improve your targeting: From Batch dashboard, you will be able to target users who are or are not logged in to your app (see the 'has Custom user ID' attribute).

 Simplify debugging: Finally, custom user IDs also make it easier for you to find an installation in the debug tool.
 From there, you can visualize native and custom data that have been already collected on a user (more information here).